-- Posted by Neil H. Buchanan

 One of the most politically sacrosanct benefits available to taxpayers is the deduction for home mortgage interest.
 Along with the deduction for state and local taxes, this benefit expresses a longstanding and bipartisan policy preference to encourage home ownership in this country.
 Whether the net result of these tax benefits is actually to increase home ownership is a separate question, but there is no doubt that politicians view this benefit as untouchable.
 In fact, when in 2005 President Bush created a commission to make recommendations for fundamental reform of the federal tax system, he made abundantly clear that any recommendations must include tax incentives to encourage home ownership.
-(The panel did so, although their entire report was ultimately ignored by lawmakers.)
+(The panel did as it was told, but their entire report was ultimately ignored by lawmakers, for unrelated reasons.)
 There seems to be nearly unanimous political support for the idea that the tax code should make us a nation of homeowners.

 Who is really helped by these pro-homeowner tax benefits?
 Last week, at the annual meetings of the Association of American Law Schools, Professor Dorothy A. Brown of Emory Law School offered a fascinating discussion of the effects of these federal tax benefits on low-income and minority homeowners.
 She showed, among other things, that a surprisingly large number of such homeowners receive no actual benefit from the deductions for mortgage interest and property taxes, because they do not itemize their deductions.
 As Dorothy demonstrated, this means that the tax code only benefits some homeowners while leaving those with lower incomes and less expensive houses out in the cold.
 She thus showed that the system currently provides benefits in a regressive fashion, and she argued that "this cannot stand."